 Charity Registration No. 1019983

 Find out more about the charity here https://goo.gl/irW4uC

 Autism Hampshire nominated by Platinum Care Solutions as their 2017 charity

-Each year Platinum Care Solutions nominates a charity for whom they undertake a range of fundraising activities and this year they have selected Autism Hampshire.
+Each year Platinum Care Solutions nominates a charity for whom they undertake a range of fundraising activities and in 2017 they selected Autism Hampshire.